Introduction

 LeetCode 125: Valid Palindrome is a string manipulation problem that requires checking whether a given string is a valid palindrome, considering only alphanumeric characters and ignoring spaces, punctuation, and case sensitivity.
 This problem can be efficiently solved using the two-pointer technique, which ensures that we traverse the string only once, making the solution both optimal and easy to implement.

-.
+A palindrome is a word, phrase, or sequence that reads the same backward as forward, such as "madam", "racecar", or "A man, a plan, a canal, Panama".
 The problem here asks us to implement a function that checks whether a given string is a palindrome, ignoring non-alphanumeric characters and considering the string case-insensitively.

 Problem Statement